XRPLF/xrpl-dev-portal/content/concepts/the-rippled-server/peer-protocol.md

 ### Node Key Pair

 When a server first starts up, it generates a _node key pair_ to use to identify itself in peer protocol communications.
 The server uses its key to sign all its peer protocol communications.
 This makes it possible to reliably identify and verify the integrity of messages from another server in the peer-to-peer network even if that server's messages are being relayed by untrusted peers.
-A node key pair is similar to a validator's ephemeral key pair, but validation key pairs are treated separately from node key pairs.

 The node key pair is saved in the database and reused when the server restarts.
 If you delete the server's databases, it creates a new node key pair, effectively coming online with a different identity.
 To reuse the same key pair even if the databases are deleted, you can configure the server with a `[node_seed]` stanza.
 To generate a value suitable for use in the `[node_seed]` stanza, use the [validation_create method][].

 The node key pair also identifies other servers [clustered](clustering.html) with this one.
 If you have a cluster of servers, you should configure each server in the cluster with a unique `[node_seed]` setting.
 For more information on setting up a cluster, see [Cluster `rippled` Servers](cluster-rippled-servers.html).

 ## Private Peers